3 | Whitney Winters

 After finishing my second big hit, I got a letter in the post.
 From my family.
 It said they missed me so much and wanted me to come home.
 I cried that night for the first time in a while.
 But I never replied to their letter.

 Casey said it would be best if I didn’t.
-She said that I left that life behind; all I would cause is more heartbreak for myself.
+She said that I left that life behind; all I would cause is more heartache for myself.
 However, she did say that one day, I should visit them.
+When I was ready.

-Occasionally I would wonder what they thought of me on billboards, TV, and posters.
+Occasionally I would wonder what they thought of me.
+Did they see my face plastered on billboards, TV, and posters.
+Have they seen any of my movies?
+Do they think I was good?
 Would they cry at my image?
-Would they smile and be proud?
+Or would they smile and be proud?

 A small part of me wishes they would.
 Is it selfish to wish that after running away from them?